- Field Service Management

 Field service managers can learn from the past to improve field service scheduling.
 For example, they can use the dashboards in reporting software to analyze the performance of individual technicians and teams of technicians.
 If the service manager knows a particular employee takes longer than average to complete a certain type of service call, there’s no point in assigning it to them as a priority.
 Similar considerations can be applied to technicians who are more efficient in the morning or at the beginning of the week.
 With this approach, technicians can be offered a schedule that’s personalized for their preferences.

 Field service technicians may also have a close rapport with certain customers.
-For example, they may have established a relationship with the customer over the years or learned their maintenance requirements inside-out.
-It goes without saying the technician should have priority for this account when it comes time to schedule service calls.
-The customer will enjoy more efficient service and their satisfaction will be enhanced.
+For example, they may have established a relationship with the customer over the years or learned their maintenance requirements inside and out.
+It goes without saying that the technician should have priority for this account when it comes time to schedule service calls.
+The customer will enjoy more efficient service, and their satisfaction will be enhanced.

 Our similar articles.